viniciusjssouza/Back-End-Developer-Interview-Questions/README.md

 * **What is an Anti-corruption Layer?**

-A Anti-corruption Layer (ACL) is a layer which decouples your model from extenal or legacy models.
+An Anti-corruption Layer (ACL) is a layer which decouples your model from extenal or legacy models.
 It was suggested/created by Eric Evans in the DDD book, as a way to make your model/bounded context indepenent from external changes, protecting it.

 * Singleton is a design pattern that restricts the instantiation of a class to one single object.
 Writing a Thread-Safe Singleton class is not so obvious.
 Would you try?